natesoch/EECS568-imu-dead-reckoning/README.md

 We notably peform a common baseline test for IMU dead reckoning seen in research papers, which consists of mapping out a square/rectangle to see how well the system can reconstruct each 90 degree turn.
 As seen in our graph below, our system achieves this quite well, accuractly mapping each turn and the distance walked.

 ### System Setup:
+For the baseline test, we taped out a sqaure on floor and traced it.
+As seen below, the device is mounted on the shoe, with the battery tucked inside.
 <p>
   <img src="data-collection/img/experiment_setup.jpg" width="45%" />
   <img src="data-collection/img/setup_on_foot.jpg" width="45%" />